moatboy/moatboy.github.io/docs/KLAC.md

 {: .important }
 >**Other Valuation Methods:** As an additional cross-check, relative valuations can be applied.
+{: .note }
 * In addition to the valuation based on discounted cash flows, I also compared the valuation with comparable companies and estimated the implied market-value-to-capital ratio as well as the market value derived from recent share prices.
-The resulting valuations are similar to the DCF-based valuation. {: .note}
+The resulting valuations are similar to the DCF-based valuation.

 **Disclaimer:** This valuation is for educational purposes only and is not a recommendation to buy or sell KLA stock.
 It is critical to conduct your own thorough research and consult with a qualified financial advisor before making any investment decisions.